 - Chávez is the main focus on the political parody, Isla Presidencial.
 After the real-life death of the man, the character was replaced by his successor, Nicolás Maduro, who is portrayed as The Ditz.
 Despite how he was portrayed, the man himself found his parody Actually Pretty Funny, and so did his successor.
 Go figure.

 - Hugo Chávez appears as a heroic character in the Latin American postmodern fantasy novel United States of Banana by Giannina Braschi; Chávez leads left-wing Latin American leaders Evo Morales, Lula, Fidel Castro, and Cristina Fernández de Kirchner on a quest to liberate the people of Puerto Rico from the United States.

 - Chávez, along many infamous world leaders, appears in the Japanese illustrated book In Female Form?!
 Biographies of World Dictators, which includes a series of illustrations where the leaders are portrayed as anime girls.
 Chávez was noteworthy for having a really big body compared with the rest of the moe girls, but includes some well-researched insight of the man(?) himself, like the logo of his TV show, his tendency to wear the flag, etc. This is the illustration.◊

-- Chávez is interviewed by Oliver Stone on the 2009 documentary South of the Borders, along with some other South American presidents.
+- Chávez, and other South American presidents, are interviewed by Oliver Stone in the 2009 documentary South of the Border.

 - Krisis Reina De Argenzuela: If "Krisis" falls in one of the Bottomless Pits, she gets reunited with Chávez and Néstor in hell.
 And then, Hell Has New Management.